strangebuzz/MicroSymfony/README.md

-# Symfony micro
+# MicroSymfony

-Symfony-micro is a template to initialize an application to use Symfony as a microframework.
+MicroSymfony is a template to initialize an application to use Symfony as a microframework.

-It can be used to create a POC or prototype without having to take care of the design, while having something still enjoyable.
+It can be used to create a POC or prototyping something without having to take care of the design, while having something still enjoyable (and ).

 It's not really intented to be used in production.
 Well at least you should remove the classless framework to use a real CSS framework.